thuml/AutoTimes/README.md

 > **[Zero-shot Forecasting](./scripts/zero_shot_forecasting/)**: Large Models exhibiting remarkable zero-shot capability.
 AutoTimes takes advantage of LLM's general-purposed token transition as the future extrapolation of time series, demonstrating good performance without downstream samples.

-> **[In-context Forecasting](./scripts/in_context_forecasting/)**: We propose in-context forecasting to extend the context for prediction beyond the lookback window, where time series prompts can further incorporated into the context to enhance forecasting.
+> **[In-context Forecasting](./scripts/in_context_forecasting/)**: We propose in-context forecasting for the first time to extend the context for prediction beyond the lookback window, where time series prompts can further incorporated into the context to enhance forecasting.

 > **[Generality and Scability of LLM](scripts/method_generality)**: AutoTimes is compatiable with any decoder-only large language models, demonstrating generality and proper scaling behavior.